croct-tech/templates/templates/hero-ui/component/component/README.md

 # Introduction

-This template creates a reusable setup for importing [Hero UI](https://heroui.com?utm_source=croct) components, fully integrated with Croct for content management, AB testing, and real-time personalization.
+This template provides a reusable setup for importing [Hero UI](https://heroui.com?utm_source=croct) components, fully integrated with Croct for content management, AB testing, and real-time personalization.

 It supports downloading code, configuring slots, and extending functionality with additional actions.